braces care and Oral Hygiene

 Food to eat or avoid while wearing braces

-This is necessary as careless eating may break wires or loosen brackets, which in repairing will prolong your treatment.
+This is necessary as careless eating may break wires or loosen brackets, which will prolong your treatment.

 - No toffees or similar foods.